mezantrop/sockstat/README.md

 make install clean
 ```

-If a custom installation path, define `PREFIX`:
+If using a custom installation path, define `PREFIX`:

 ```sh
 make install clean PREFIX=/path/to/install